 The Grandland X completes Vauxhall’s trio of SUV models and is the biggest of the siblings.
-It is available in four generously-equipped trim levels and powered by a choice of petrol or diesel engines.
+It is available in five generously-equipped trim levels and powered by a choice of petrol or diesel engines.
 The Grandland X is a fabulous all-rounder that is competitively priced too.

 The goodStylish, robust design and generously equipped

 The badFierce competition from rivals

 Vauxhall Grandland X Ultimate (2018) – first drive

 Vauxhall has launched a new range-topping Ultimate edition into its sporty Grandland X line-up and it looks most impressive.